Tips for driving in Kenya

 - As you will discover soon enough, Kenyans drive on the left side of the road…

 We drive well-maintained, secondhand cars.
 However, sometimes issues can occur and this is something you should take into consideration in general with hiring vehicles in countries where the roads are rough, as in Kenya.
 We suggest leaving enough time in your itinerary for the unexpected.
-Rest assures, we are very experienced in organising adequate back up support.
+Rest assures, we are very experienced in organizing adequate backup support.

-In case of a mechanical breakdown, please always contact us first.
-The road support number is provided in your information booklet of the car, and Peter, the manager of Roadtrip Kenya on ground, is available 24/7.
+In case of a mechanical breakdown, please always contact our office in Kenya first.
+All confirmed bookings receive our support number.
+We are on reach 24/7.
 We have a network of mechanics all over the country to assist you if needed, and we will try to solve the problem to the best of our ability.
 In case a problem with your car can’t be solved within 24 hours, a replacement car is available.
 Depending on your location, it might take a while to receive the car.

 In case of a flat tire, this should be repaired by yourself.
 The information booklet in your Roadtrip Kenya rental car explains how to deal with this.
 Otherwise, we are just a phone call away.